kidaa30/ohimanual/3_conduct_manual/intro_assessment.md

 ---
 # Introduction

-> This manual will guide you through conducting an OHI+ assessment.
+> This manual will guide you through the conceptual and technical steps of conducting an OHI+ assessment.
 An OHI+ assessment involves incorporating information from your study area into goal models to calculate Ocean Health Index (OHI) scores using the OHI Toolbox software and displaying information on an WebApp.
-The key conceptual and technical information are provided here.

 ## Where you are in the OHI+ process

 > At this stage, you should have **Learned** and **Planned** for your assessment, and are now ready to **Conduct** it.

-**Here you will learn how to conduct an independent Ocean Health Index+ (OHI+) assessment.** The OHI+ process consists of four phases.
+The OHI+ process consists of four phases.
 In the first phase, you **learned** about the OHI to understand the philosophy behind the goals and the motivation for conducting a study.
 In the second phase, you actively **planned** to conduct your OHI+ assessment.
 Now you will actively **conduct** the assessment by engaging with the work of finding the data, preparing the goal models, and taking the necessary steps to learn how to use the **OHI Toolbox** and related software to produce the final results.
 This is where the science of data discovery and goal model development comes in.
 In the final phase, you will **communicate** the findings and results of your assessment with others.

 <p align="center">![4 phases](https://docs.google.com/drawings/d/1Abt2c9n4TQRPb_m0K-Ba0aGsHxMFdhxY9BXcuOQcxfM/pub?w=624&h=432)